difio/blog/source/_posts/2012-05-19-cross-domain-ajax-served-from-cdn.markdown

 Architecture
 ------------

-*Monupco* has two web interfaces.
+*Difio* has two web interfaces.
 The primary one is a static HTML website which employs JavaScript for the dynamic areas.
-It is hosted on the monupco.com domain.
+It is hosted on the dif.io domain.
-The other one is powered by Django and provides the same interface plus the [applications dashboard](https://monupco-otb.rhcloud.com/applications/mine/) and several API functions which don't have a visible user interface.
+The other one is powered by Django and provides the same interface plus the [applications dashboard](https://difio-otb.rhcloud.com/applications/mine/) and several API functions which don't have a visible user interface.
 This is under the *.rhcloud.com domain b/c it is hosted on [*OpenShift*](http://openshift.redhat.com).